Azure-Samples/cognitive-services-studybot-csharp/Study-Bot/README.md

     `<WebView x:Name="studyBot" Source="https://webchat.botframework.com/embed/<ADD YOUR BOT NAME HERE>?s=<ADD YOUR SECRET KEY HERE>" HorizontalAlignment="Center" Height="300" Width="1100" Margin="0,20,0,0" VerticalAlignment="Top" />`

-    To find the key, go to your LUIS bot in the [Azure portal](https://ms.portal.azure.com) under the Channels menu item and copy your secret key.
+    To find the key, go to your LUIS bot in the [Azure portal](https://ms.portal.azure.com) under the Channels menu item, then select `Edit` to the right of your bot.
+You'll see your secret key that you can show and copy to paste into the above URL.

     <img src="/Assets/bot-secret-key.png">